pankajknitj/oauthpoc/README.md

                 .build();
     }

+## Client registration with properties
+	spring.security.oauth2.client.registration.github.client-id=""
+	spring.security.oauth2.client.registration.github.client-secret=""

+	it will register a client with id github in registry

 ### Configuration server as client to get token internally using client_credential grant type flow
 - Along with the Client registration configuration, we have to configure ClientManager with a ClientProvider.
   - While setting up the provider we have to define which grant type flow it will for.